South Pasadena, California: State and federal

-Voting History
+Voting history

 Education

 The South Pasadena Unified School District (SPUSD) includes five schools: three elementary schools (Monterey Hills, Marengo and Arroyo Vista), South Pasadena Middle School, and South Pasadena High School.
-Former elementary schools now closed or renamed are Lincoln (now Arroyo Vista), El Centro (now the school district headquarters), Las Flores (limited grades, near Flores Adobe, historic landmark), and Oneonta (later a private Montessori school).
+Former elementary schools now closed or renamed are Lincoln (now Arroyo Vista), El Centro (more recently known as the former school district headquarters), Las Flores (limited grades, near Flores Adobe, historic landmark), and Oneonta (later a private Montessori school).

 South Pasadena and the neighboring city of San Marino have had a long-standing rivalry.
 Until 1955, the two cities shared the same high school, which was adjacent to the South Pasadena Public Library.
 Every year, the schools' football teams compete for a victor's plaque.
-As of 2021, South Pasadena team had won 29 and San Marino 35.
+As of 2025, South Pasadena team had won 31 and San Marino 37.
 There have been three ties.
 Many SPHS team have won CIF titles over the years.

 SPEF (South Pasadena Educational Foundation) is a 501(c)(3) charity designated by the SPUSD as the official private fund-raising organization for the support of the district's educational programs.

 Infrastructure

 Transportation

 Fair Oaks Avenue, Huntington Drive, Fremont Avenue, and Mission Street are the main thoroughfares through South Pasadena.

 The Arroyo Seco Parkway, formerly the Pasadena Freeway, has two exits in South Pasadena--Orange Grove Avenue and Fair Oaks Avenue.

-LACMTA operates three bus lines (79, 258 & 260) through South Pasadena.
-The South Pasadena station for the Metro L Line, formerly the Gold Line, is in the heart of South Pasadena, located at the corner of Mission and Meridian.
+LA Metro operates two bus lines (258 & 260) through South Pasadena.
+The South Pasadena station for the Metro A Line, formerly the Gold Line, is in the heart of South Pasadena, located at the corner of Mission and Meridian.

 South Pasadena operates its own public transportation system.
-Since 2003, South Pasadena has been operating the City of South Pasadena Community Transit to connect with the Mission L Line Station, whose schedule is linked to the L Line schedule.
-The system was originally called "South Pasadena Gold Link."
+Since 2003, South Pasadena has been operating the City of South Pasadena Community Transit to connect with the Mission A Line Station, whose schedule is linked to the A Line schedule.
+The system was originally called "South Pasadena Gold Link".
 Additionally South Pasadena has a transit shuttle that operates around the city.
 As of 2007, many outdated traffic signals have been replaced throughout South Pasadena.